Skip to main content Skip to footer

 Who Can Benefit from the Gottman Method?

-Some of the relationship issues that may be addressed in therapy include:
+Some of the relationship issues that may be addressed in counseling include:

-Even couples with “normal” levels of conflict may benefit from the Gottman Method Couples Therapy.
-Gottman-trained therapists aim to help couples build stronger relationships overall and healthier ways to cope with issues as they arise in the future.
+Even couples with normal levels of conflict may benefit from Gottman Method Couples Therapy.
+Gottman-trained therapists aim to help couples build stronger relationships overall and develop healthier ways to cope with issues as they arise in the future.

 Contact our specialists to get started